 Have you ever started a fitness program and then quit?
 If you answered yes, you're not alone.
-Many people start fitness programs but stop when they get bored or results come too slowly.
+Many people start fitness programs, but they may stop when they get bored, they don't enjoy it or results come too slowly.
 Here are seven tips to help you stay motivated.

 1. Set goals

 Start with simple goals and then progress to longer range goals.
 Remember to make your goals realistic and achievable.
 It's easy to get frustrated and give up if your goals are too ambitious.

 For example, if you haven't exercised in a while, a short-term goal might be to walk 10 minutes a day five days a week.
 An intermediate goal might be to walk 30 minutes five days a week.
 A long-term goal might be to complete a 5K walk.

 For most healthy adults, the Department of Health and Human Services recommends at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity a week, or a combination of moderate and vigorous activity.
 Aim to incorporate strength training exercises of all the major muscle groups into your fitness routine at least twice a week.

 Find sports or activities that you enjoy, then vary the routine to keep you on your toes.
 If you're not enjoying your workouts, try something different.
 Join a volleyball or softball league.
 Take a ballroom dancing class.
 Check out a health club or martial arts center.
 Discover your hidden athletic talent.